Azure/azure-sdk-for-js/sdk/healthinsights/health-insights-clinicalmatching-rest/README.md

 ### Install the `AzureHealthInsights` package

-Install the AzureHealthInsights REST client REST client library for JavaScript with `npm`:
+Install the ClinicalMatching REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install AzureHealthInsights
 ```

-### Create and authenticate a `AzureHealthInsightsClient`
+### Create and authenticate a `ClinicalMatchingClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the